mwarning/MeshGraphViewer/README.md

 ## Custom Buttons

 Add new buttons using the configuration file [config.json](config.json) and pass it to grap-viewer via the `--config` argument.
-Other options like colors etc. can be gathered from the internal index.html config object.
+Other available options like colors etc. can be gathered from the internal index.html default config object.

 ## Related Software